DataDog/hiring-engineers/answers.md

 >Bonus Question Can you change the collection interval without modifying the Python check file you created?
-Yes, the collection interval can be changed by directly changing the collection interval in the `'/conf.d/my_metric.yaml'` configration file, similar to what I did in the above step.
+>Yes, the collection interval can be changed by directly changing the collection interval in the `/conf.d/my_metric.yaml` configration file, similar to what I did in the above step.

 <hr>